aishafb60/holbertonschool-shell/basics/README.md

-# 1-listit Script
+# 2-bring_me_home Script
-This script displays the contents of the current directory.
+This script changes the current working directory to the user's home directory.